-Here is the film version of the scene:
+Here is the sequence from the movie:

 One of the single best things you can do to learn the craft of screenwriting is to read the script while watching the movie.
 After all a screenplay is a blueprint to make a movie and it’s that magic of what happens between printed page and final print that can inform how you approach writing scenes.
-That is the purpose of Script to Screen, a weekly series on GITS where we analyze a memorable movie scene and the script pages that inspired it.
+That is the purpose of Script to Screen, a series where we analyze a memorable movie scene and the script pages that inspired it.